Introducing the NASA-inspired "Whitelight APX," the next-generation skiwear! | PEAK PERFORMANCE '25-26

 What is "Solarcore®"?

-Meanwhile, "Solarcore®" is an insulating material derived from NASA technology, and is characterized by its thinness, lightness, and high insulating properties.
-It is extremely thin and lightweight, yet has excellent heat retention, keeping you warm even in cold climates.
-It
+On the other hand, "Solarcore®" is an insulating material derived from NASA technology, characterized by its thinness, lightness, and high insulation properties.
+Despite being extremely thin and lightweight, it exhibits high heat retention, keeping you warm even in cold climates.

 1. Extremely thin yet highly insulating